ezrasavard/israh-jekyll-theme/README.md

 # Israh Theme for Jekyll

-Israh is a responsive Jekyll theme with a clean single column layout and not much else.
+Israh is a responsive Jekyll theme with warm greys, a single column layout, and not much else.

 This theme is an evolution of my [Ezora jekyll theme](https://github.com/ezrasavard/ezora-jekyll-theme) that reflects my own changing tastes.
 Most notably, Israh takes the focus off of header images so I don't have to find them for posts that don't need them.